 Oval Maidan-sized green cover wiped out from Thane creek section over 10 years: Report

-The authorities, who carried out the study, have attributed the green cover loss to debris dumping, encroachments, dumping of plastic and hazardous wasteenvironment Updated: Aug 21, 2020 10:06 IST
+Oval Maidan-sized green cover wiped out from Thane creek section over 10 years: Reportmumbai Updated: Aug 21, 2020 16:46 IST

 A nine-hectare (ha) green cover, which is around the size of South Mumbai’s Oval Maidan, has been wiped out over the past decade from a section of the Thane creek in the densely populated Mumbai Metropolitan Region (MMR).